-Appeal court reinstates Enugu LP Rep, Nnamchi – The Sun Nigeria
+Appeal Court reinstates Enugu LP Rep, Nnamchi – The Sun Nigeria

 The candidate of the Peoples Democratic Party (PDP), Chief Cornelius Nnaji, was subsequently declared winner of the election by the three-man panel led by Justice A.M.
 Abubakar.

-Reacting to the tribunal judgment, Prof Nnamchi said it was a perversion of justice, revealing that he had instructed his legal team to challenge the judgement at the Court of Appeal.
+Reacting to the tribunal judgment, Prof Nnamchi said it was a perversion of justice, revealing that he had instructed his legal team to challenge the judgment at the Court of Appeal.

-But delivering judgement on the matter Friday, the Appeal Court disagreed with the tribunal’s decision, insisting that the issue upon which he was removed was a pre-election matter and that Nnaji’s petition lacked merit.

-Already, there was wild jubilation in parts of Enugu once news of the judgment filtered in.